TheOneTrueRy/Gratuities/README.md

 ## Features

-- People can create accounts to be able to either receive tips as a customer service worker or give tips to their favorite workers.
+- People can create accounts to be able to either receive tips as a service worker or give tips to their favorite service providers..
-- Users can add and manage a business profile that is a collection of all users that work at that specific business/branch.
+- Users can add and manage a business page that is a collection of all users that work at that specific business/branch.
-- Every business and user has their own QR Code automatically generated for them to display at their place of business or share to others interested in tipping them.
+- Every user has their own QR Code automatically generated for them to display at their place of business or share to others interested in tipping them.
 - You can search by business name or profile name (toggleable) on the home page to find whoever you like.
 - Light-Mode/Dark-Mode Toggle
 - Notifications on page (until marked as read) for all new tips and reviews you have received.
-- Users receive an e-mail notification from our app when they have received a tip or review
+- Users receive an e-mail notification from our app when they have received a tip, review, or been added to a business's page.
 - And more!
 Probably!